- Renting your property for more than 30 days per calendar year, for 2 consecutive years.

 - Fail to register a vehicle in Florida if you drive it here.

 - Are registered to vote elsewhere.
 As a Martin County resident, this county must be the only place you are registered to vote.
-You may elect to file a declaration of domicile instead of registering to vote, but you still may not register to vote elsewhere.

 We want all residents who qualify to have and keep their homestead exemption.
 This checklist is provided to avoid the pitfalls that can occur inadvertently and would result in back taxes that carry penalties and interest charges.